No-one wants to have a failing project on their hands. But it happens. And the solution is ‘Project Turnaround’.

-Crashing timelines is a reference to a set of actions and initiatives that allow a project manager rapidly accelerate project progress.
+Crashing timelines is a reference to a set of actions and initiatives that allow a Project Manager to rapidly accelerate project progress.
 This may be a necessary step in your project turnaround.
 So, it’s a topic we shall return to in a future article, you can be sure.

 As you head towards stabilizing your project, you know you’ll need to keep it that way.
 So, now it’s time to do a thorough risk review.
 Use this to ensure you have:

-This may be the the last thing you want to do.
-On the other hand, it can have huge benefits, to have an objective pair of independent eyes on your project.
+This may feel like the last thing you want to do.
+On the other hand, it can have huge benefits to have an objective pair of independent eyes on your project.
 It also sends out a message of openness and confidence.
 So, do consider this as a real option.

 During this stage of transforming your project into healthy, you need to work hard, work steadily, and focus on:

-Team communications are equally important, and we already have a big article on that topic.
+Team communications are equally important, and we also have a big article on that topic.

 This stage is about creating a new normal for your project.

-Research show that the organizations which are least likely to sugffer project failure are tose with standardized project methodologies, with established project processes.
+Research shows that the organizations which are least likely to suffer project failure are those with standardized project methodologies, with established project processes.
 And, those which do, are also the ones which are most successful in their project turnaround efforts.
 So start to systematize effective processes, to build a new operating model for your project.

 I’m sorry to keep banging on about this, but keep checking in with your team members; both individually, and as a whole team.
 This will keep you aware of what they are doing, and allow you to constantly monitor and supplement their motivation.
 Make a habit of catching people doing good work, and commenting on it.
 A little recognition and appreciation go a very long way.